frederic-perez/AmE-dictionary/data/dictionary.md

 __intricate__ _adj_ :two::hammer:
 __intrusive__ _adj_
 __intuit__ _v_ :four: To know or understand by intuition.
+__inundate__ _v_ Fill quickly beyond capacity; as with a liquid. _Syn_ deluge, flood, swamp _If we inundate the senator's office with letters of protest, we are certain to get her attention._
 __inured__ _v_ :two::hammer:
 __inurnment__
 __invariably__ _You'll invariably notice it._